microsoft/react-native-windows-samples/docs/react-native-windows-cli.md

 ## `react-native run-windows`

-Builds your RNW app and starts it on a connected Windows desktop, emulator or device.
+Builds your RNW app and starts it on a connected Windows desktop, emulator, or device.

 See the [react-native run-windows docs](run-windows-cli.md) for detailed usage information.